 Mistakes happen in business, and they’re easier to fix the sooner you notice them.
 You might have underbilled a client, or they might have underpaid.
 Your bank might have double charged you or not credited a deposit properly.
 If you’re not current on your books and bank reconciliations, it might be too late to fix the mistakes when you finally notice them.

 Without accurate and current financial information, you won’t know how well your business is doing, what areas are most profitable, and to best plan.
 Monthly reporting of results helps keep you on track.
 If you let your bookkeeping pile up, you won’t know if you’re operating at a profit and how you could be doing better.
+Planning reduces the stress when it comes to managing your business transactions.

-How to Do Bookkeeping in 6 Basic Steps
+How To Do Bookkeeping In 6 Basic Steps

-If you’re a business owner asking yourself, “Do I need a bookkeeper?” the answer is yes.
+If you’re a small business owner asking yourself, “Do I need a bookkeeper?” the answer is yes.
 But you can be that bookkeeper, or you could turn to someone you trust to help you out with the task.
 You don’t need to run out and buy bookkeeping for dummies.
 Just follow these six steps.

-#4 - Start logging activities
+#4 - Start Logging Activities

-#5 - Maintain records
+#5 - Maintain Detailed Records

-#6 - File taxes on time
+#6 - File Taxes On Time

 If you have employees, you’ll have payroll taxes, and those must be filed promptly along with monthly or quarterly reports.
 Income taxes demand quarterly estimates in most cases.
 For payroll taxes, you might want to engage an outside payroll company to handle your payroll taxes since these are complex.
 A CPA is a smart bet for filing quarterly and annual tax statements.